Net-Zero Energy House-oriented Linear Programming for the Sizing Problem of Photovoltaic Panels and Batteries: Optimal Sizing of PV Panels and Battery

 There is a slightly different variation of the previous formulation where users share the battery and the PV panels.
 Assuming the existence of $N$ users, the optimization problem would be as follows:

 where $a_{i}$ is the amount of PV panels for householder $i$ and $Y_{k,i}$ and $X_{k,i}$ are the generation and consumption at time instant $k$ for user $i$ respectively.
-Note that, in this formulation, we consider the group of users as a unique ``big user'' since the generation and consumption of each user is summed.
+Note that, in this formulation, we consider the group of users as a unique ``big user'' since the generation and consumption of each user is summed in the power balance equation \eqref{eq:power_balance_community}.